cl-fui/cl-termbox/README.md

 ## Getting started - for EMACS/Slime users:

-CL-TERMBOX runs in a real terminal.
+CL-TERMBOX runs in a **real terminal**.
 These bindings control the terminal that started Lisp.
 If you start your CL implementation from a terminal, things make sense.
 If you use Slime and Emacs, please take a minute to figure out what's happening.

-First of all, you cannot just start SLIME - there is no terminal (Emacs buffer is not a terminal).
+First of all, you cannot just start SLIME - there is no terminal! (_Emacs buffer is not a terminal_).
 So you need to start a separate SWANK session in a real terminal:

 SBCL:`sbcl --eval "(progn (ql:quickload '(:swank) :silent t))" --eval "(swank:create-server :port 4006 :dont-close t)"`